-ECE5106 Early Childhood Student Teaching I & II 6 credits each Demonstrate the integration of content knowledge, understanding of students, ability to create effective instructional environments, and professional knowledge and attributes in this capstone experience.
-Student teaching is a full-time, 15-week experience that may be divided between a 7-week and 8-week placement in early childhood and regular education settings, at least one of which is an inclusive classroom.
-Student teaching is required of all teacher candidates.
+ECE5106 Early Childhood Clinical Practice 12 credits Clinical Practice is the capstone course in teacher education.
+During clinical practice, clinical interns demonstrate their integration of content knowledge, understanding of students, ability to create effective instructional environments, and their professional knowledge and attributes.
+Clinical practice is full-time (15-weeks) in an inclusive setting and is required for all teacher candidates.
 Candidates are supported and evaluated by an in-class cooperating teacher and a GCU clinical supervisor.
-Concurrent with student teaching, candidates attend biweekly student teaching seminars.
-Develop a portfolio that demonstrates qualifications meeting the New Jersey Professional Standards for Teachers and a teaching style guided by the New Jersey Core Curriculum Content Standards.
-Prerequisites: EDC6313.
-Applications for 90-hour field experience are due March 1 for fall placements and October 1 for spring placements.
+Concurrent with clinical practice, candidates attend weekly seminar meetings.
+Candidates develop a performance portfolio that demonstrate they meet the New Jersey Professional Standards for Teachers and that their teaching is guided by the New Jersey Core Curriculum Content Standards and/or Common Core Standards (CCSS).
+Prerequisites: All required education courses.